mdissington/xmpp/README.md

 $options->setSocksProxyAddress('username:password@localhost:9050');
 ```

-You can also pass a PSR-2-compatible object to the options object:
+You can also pass a PSR-3 compatible object to the options object:

 ```php
 $options->setLogger($logger);